 Step 4: Authentication, License Rotation, and Supporting Offline Playback

-Geo-blocking is used when the content providers want to block the playback of a movie in certain countries.
-Similar to User Authentication, this is an add-on service by most DRM vendors.
+Geo-blocking is used when content providers want to block the playback of a movie in certain countries.
+Like User Authentication, this is an add-on service by most DRM vendors.
 When the user hits “Play” on a particular movie, the DRM vendor’s servers can check if the movie can be watched in the user’s location.
 Based on the content provider’s rules, the license and encryption key is either sent/denied to the client.

 Persistent and Non-Persistent Licenses